 Pacsafe Recycled Backpacks, Luggage, Purses, and More

 I’ve been a Pacsafe girl for years now, because of their thoughtfully designed bags with anti-theft features and more.
-If I didn’t already have enough reasons to love their stuff, they’re now leading way making eco-friendly bags.
+If I didn’t already have enough reasons to love their stuff, they’re now leading the way making eco-friendly bags.

 Browse through their collections, and you’ll see green recycling signs next to increasing numbers of their products.
 This means those bags are being made with ECONYL material, which is made from recycled fishing nets and other plastic waste.

 Pacsafe is on a mission to reduce ocean plastic, and in addition to all their new bags being made from recycled plastic, they are converting their existing collection too.
-In 2020, 35% of all their bags were made from recycled material, and in 2021 they are increasing that to 75% of the entire Pacsafe collection.
+In 2020, 35% of all their bags were made from recycled material, and in 2021 they increased that to 75% of the entire Pacsafe collection.

 They’ve also switched out their packaging and tags to recycled cards and they’re working with suppliers to eliminate plastic from shipping materials.
 By 2025 they aim to eliminate all virgin plastic from their entire supply chain.